 To visit with Charles and Susan Oropallo, Bonnie had the opportunity to enjoy the very long ride from Tampa, Florida, all the way north to Peterborough, New Hampshire.
 Charles was not certain how often Bonnie would need to stop along the way.
 To be on the safe side, they stopped about every few exits.
 This made for a very long trip back – and Bonnie loved the trip.

-With her arrival in Peterborough, New Hampshire, Bonnie went from two rooms where she lived in an assisted living facility in Tampa, Florida, to over ten rooms spread out over three floors in Peterborough, New Hampshire.
+With her arrival in Peterborough, New Hampshire, Bonnie went from two rooms where she lived in an assisted living facility in Tampa, Florida, with Charles’s mom to more than ten rooms spread out over three floors in Susan and Charles’s home in Peterborough, New Hampshire.

 Susan and Charles were surprised to discover Bonnie actually did not know how to use stairs.
-This presented a problem with there being two full flights of stairs between the three floors she now had the run of.
-One that Bonnie quickly overcame.
+This presented a problem with there being two full flights of stairs between the three floor home she now had the run of.
+One that Bonnie quickly overcame!

 In June of 2016, Charles Oropallo and Susan Oropallo took Bonnie with them for a ride to visit Arlene deSousa at the nursing home she was in.
 Bonnie got to see Arlene just before Arlene was taken to an intensive care unit.
-Unfortunately, Charles’s mom, Arlene deSousa, passed.
+Unfortunately, Charles’s mom, Arlene deSousa, passed at that time.
 Her obituary can be seen on the Cheshire Family Funeral Home website.
+Susanand Charles had become very attached to Bonnie by that time.
 So Bonnie officially became adopted by Charles Oropallo and Susan Oropallo.

 It was very apparent for many, many months that Bonnie missed Arlene very much.
 But ultimately, Bonnie became part of the Oropallo family.
 We refer to her as Bonnie Oropallo now.
 And Charles and Susan could not imagine Bonnie not being there with them.